jbahamon/jbahamon.github.io/_posts/2021-01-22-graphics-and-sprites.markdown

 purposes (such as having animations with 1 and 2 hands raised being used for things like climbing or throwing a toast).
 Simple expressive animations, such as laughing, being surprised and frowning, are also included, though they are at most 2 frames in length.
-Of particular  interest is the limitations in character design due to the sprite size: the  sprite creator revised the original concept for player character Terra Branford, giving her green hair to make her stand out among other characters.
+There are limitations in character design due to the sprite size: the sprite creator revised the original concept for player character Terra Branford, giving her green hair to make her stand out among other characters.

 ### Environment